- Home

 Ready to Learn More?

 Help save orphaned and injured rhinos and protect a UNESCO World Heritage Site by monitoring the rhinos released into the wild.
 You will not just be supporting conservationists by protecting wildlife populations but an iconic location’s legacy as well.
 You will learn first-hand about the threats and protection of rhinos from an expert team of zoologists, conservationists, and researchers as well as the role a rehabilitation center (and you!) plays.
-Discover the ecological factors affecting rhinos, how they are "umbrella species" of the ecosystem, their communication styles, and social structure.
+Discover the ecological factors affecting rhinos, how they are an "umbrella species" of the ecosystem, their communication styles, and social structure.
 With this information, you can directly support the rhino orphanage and assist with daily feeds for the baby rhinos and the monitoring of adult rhinos that have already been released.
-Surrounded ...
+Surround...

 African Conservation Experience